krdungca/terraform-training/README.md

 - Use modules for repeatable architecture pieces and keep environment-level overrides separate (in `environments/*`).
 - Test changes in `dev` before promoting to `staging`.

----

-## 🧾 Attribution & License
-This repo is a personal/educational companion for the Udemy course.
-Course videos and instructor materials remain the property of the course author and Udemy.
-Code here is for learning and demonstration only—adapt and license as you wish.

----

-## ✍️ Customize for Yourself
-- Replace `https://github.com/<your-username>/<repo-name>.git` with your repo URL.
-- Add a `CONTRIBUTING.md` and `LICENSE` if you plan to share or collaborate publicly.
-- Optionally add CI workflows to run `terraform fmt`, `terraform validate`, and `tflint`.

----

 *Happy Terraforming!* 💚